ILA

 Ports need disciplined pedestrian exclusion zones, spotters, and movement protocols.

-Sources: Enjuris, CDC/NIOSH Marine Terminals and Port Operations fatality and injury statistics; FOX 13 Tampa Bay; OSHA Accident Summary No. 200675288.
+Sources: Enjuris, CDC/NIOSH Marine Terminals and Port Operations accident and injury statistics; FOX 13 Tampa Bay; OSHA Accident Summary No. 200675288.

 Stakeholders